 Welcome to Little Washington

-We invite you to visit this historic landmark fondly known as Little Washington, a small village in the foothills of the Blue Ridge Mountains with superb dining and lodging establishments, shops and businesses win one award after another for excellence.
+We invite you to visit this historic landmark fondly known as Little Washington, a small village in the foothills of the Blue Ridge Mountains with superb dining and lodging establishments, shops and businesses that win one award after another for excellence.
 It is considered by those who were born here, and those who settled later, a paradise in which to live, work and play.

 The Town of Washington is a National Historic Landmark and since the 1800s has been referred to as Little Washington to distinguish it from big Washington, DC., less than 70 miles away.